 Strengthen your customer relationships with the right value exchange

-So consider different ways to offer users value in exchange for permission to use their information:
+So consider different ways to offer people value in exchange for permission to learn from their information.

 - Curate content or product recommendations based on how users browse or engage with your website and app.

-- Provide a convenience in exchange for people’s contact information, such as notifying them when a favorite item is back in stock.
+- Provide convenience to potential customers who provide their contact information, such as notifying them when a favorite item is back in stock.

-- Offer a deal or coupon when people agree to provide their email address or phone number to receive your marketing communications.
+- Offer special deals when people agree to provide their email address or phone number and receive your marketing communications.

-- Invite people to register for your loyalty program where they can receive rewards or exclusive benefits and content.
+- Invite people to register for your loyalty program so they can receive rewards or exclusive benefits and content.

-Walmart launched Walmart+, a new kind of membership that gives loyal shoppers benefits, including a scan-and-go mobile checkout experience in retail stores and fast, free shipping for online purchases.
-In addition, Walmart began offering larger scale “brand gestures,” such as hosting drive-in movies in store parking lots, to foster customer relationships.
+Walmart launched Walmart+, a new kind of membership that gives loyal shoppers benefits, including a scan-and-go mobile checkout experience in retail stores and fast, free shipping on eligible purchases.
+In addition, Walmart began offering larger-scale “brand gestures,” such as hosting drive-in movies in store parking lots, to foster customer relationships.

 Walmart’s efforts contributed to a 37% growth in online sales and a 6% total sales growth in the U.S. for Q1 of their fiscal 2021.